Isacco-B/Form-Endpoints-Test/README.md

     </form>
 ```

-- You can specify the success page redirect link by adding this:
+- By default, after submitting a form the user is shown the FormSubmit "Success" page.
+You can provide an alternative URL for "Success" page.

 ```html
     <input type="hidden" name="_next" value="https://example.com/thxpage">